oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/table-ai-assist/table-ai-assist.md

 * You can access the web version of Excel or the (Licensed version) from desktop.
 * You must verify within your organization whether external apps from AppSource are permitted to be installed in your Microsoft 365 accounts.
 If not, you can Install the add-in from the ADB Database Actions.

-You can install the Oracle Autonomous Database for Excel from the Microsoft AppSource.
+You can install the Oracle Autonomous AI Database for Excel from the Microsoft AppSource.

 1. Start Excel and open a new or existing workbook.